whblondeau/gyre/finding_flotsam.md

 The Captain nodded approvingly, as if Eastwind had just taken and computed a difficult star sight.
 “What is the first thing you see about that shark, Eastwind Shen?”

-“It’s... fucking huge, Captain.
+“It’s… fucking huge, Captain.
 Never heard of such.”

 She nodded approvingly again.
 “Sharks have a lateral line, you know what that is?”